November 3, 2020

 These are the complete set of documents you will need:

-Singapore’s Ministry of Manpower website features a detailed breakdown of the necessary documents required for each EntrePass applicant category.
+Singapore’s Ministry of Manpower website features a detailed breakdown of the documents required for each EntrePass applicant category.

-Once you’ve managed to compile all the necessary documents, you can file your application with the Ministry of Manpower (MoM) at any SingPost branch or you can do it online by following the steps below:
+Once you’ve managed to compile all the necessary documents, you can file your application with the Ministry of Manpower (MoM) at any SingPost branch, or you can do it online by following the steps below:

 Your application must include the following:

-Dependant Pass | Long Term Visit Pass |
+Dependant Pass | Long-Term Visit Pass |

 |